-WEF 2025: Banking on an AI revolution to overcome protectionism
+WEF 2025: banking on an AI revolution to overcome protectionism

-The World Economic Forum’s Annual Meeting in Davos will try to make a case for collaboration over protectionism by promising an artificial intelligence revolution for all.
+The World Economic Forum (WEF) annual meeting in Davos will try to make a case for collaboration over protectionism by promising an artificial intelligence revolution for all.

 The 55th WEF annual meeting in Davos will have a decent share of political heavyweights, with special addresses expected by Ukrainian President Volodymyr Zelensky, European Commission President Ursula von der Leyen, Chinese Vice Premier Ding Xuexiang, Argentine President Javier Milei, South African President Cyril Ramaphosa, and Spanish Prime Minister Pedro Sánchez.